arahi7860/database-seeding/README.md

 Let's break this down:

 1. First we are removing all records from the `countries` collection in the `countries_db` database.
+This is a common step when seeding your database.
+Clear your collection first so that you can add a fresh collection of documents.
-1. Next we are adding a promise to add country records with the `countryData` array that we just created.
+1. Next we are adding a Promise to add country records with the `countryData` array that we just created.
 1. Finally, if the request is successful, we will console log the countries.
 We will use `.catch` to catch an error and console log it if there is one.

 In the terminal, run your MongoDB server.
 Then, run the command `node db/seed.js`.
 What do you see?
 Where is this output coming from?

 ### Verify in the Mongo Shell

-We see the output in the terminal, but let's verify to see if we have seeded our data successfully.
+We see the output in the terminal (which is coming from `console.log(countries)` within our Promise), but let's verify to see if we have seeded our data successfully.
 In the terminal open the Mongo shell using the command `mongo`.

 Next, look for the database we have created: